Trovemaster/Duo/docs/source/functions.rst

      RE           2.02
      end

-is to generate a diabatic coupling generated from PEC A, PEC B (defined in the corresponding POTENTIAL secitons) and a `BETA_Lorentz` function.
+is to generate a diabatic coupling generated from PEC A, PEC B (defined in the corresponding POTENTIAL sections) and a ``BETA_Lorentz`` function.